Armani-T/Sankore/README.md

 Please use GitHub issues for any bug reports or feature requests.

-1. Create your branch by forking `develop`.
+1. Create your branch by forking `origin/main`.
 2. Fix the bug/Create the feature.
 3. Push your changes.
 4. Open a pull request.